Woodrow Wilson: Segregating the federal bureaucracy

 Racial discrimination in federal hiring increased further when after 1914, the United States Civil Service Commission instituted a new policy requiring job applicants to submit a personal photo with their application.
-As a federal enclave, Washington, D.C., had long offered African-Americans greater opportunities for employment and less glaring discrimination.
-In 1919, black veterans returning home to D.C. were shocked to discover Jim Crow laws had set in, many could not go back to the jobs they held prior to the war or even enter the same building they used to work in due to the color of their skin.
+The alleged impetus behind this policy was to guard against applicant fraud; however, only 14 cases of impersonation/attempted impersonation in the application process were uncovered the year prior.
+As a federal enclave, Washington, D.C., had long offered African Americans greater opportunities for employment and less glaring discrimination.
+In 1919, Black veterans returning home to D.C. were shocked to discover Jim Crow laws had set in; many could not go back to the jobs they held prior to the war or even enter the same building they used to work in due to the color of their skin.
 Booker T. Washington described the situation: "I had never seen the colored people so discouraged and bitter as they are at the present time."

-African-Americans in the armed forces
+African Americans in the armed forces

-While segregation had been present in the Army prior to Wilson, its severity increased significantly under his election.
+While segregation had been present in the Army prior to Wilson, its severity increased significantly under his administration.
 During Wilson's first term, the Army and Navy refused to commission new black officers.
 Black officers already serving experienced increased discrimination and were often forced out or discharged on dubious grounds.
 Following the entry of the U.S. into World War I, the War Department drafted hundreds of thousands of black people into the Army, and draftees were paid equally regardless of race.
-Commissioning of African-Americans officers resumed but units remained segregated and most all-black units were led by white officers.
+Commissioning of African-American officers resumed but units remained segregated and most all-black units were led by white officers.

 Unlike the Army, the U.S. Navy was never formally segregated.
 Following Wilson's appointment of Josephus Daniels as Secretary of the Navy, a system of Jim Crow was swiftly implemented; with ships, training facilities, restrooms, and cafeterias all becoming segregated.
 While Daniels significantly expanded opportunities for advancement and training available to white sailors, by the time the U.S. entered World War I, African-American sailors had been relegated almost entirely to mess and custodial duties, often assigned to act as servants for white officers.